mainkoon81/Study-09-MachineLearning-A/README.md

  - `estimator`: is the actual classifier we're using for the data
    - LogisticRegression(), GradientBoostingClassifier(), SVC(), etc
  - `X` and `y` is our data, split into **features** and **labels**.
- - train_sizes: are the sizes of the chunks of data used to draw each point in the curve.
+ - **train_sizes**: are the sizes of the chunks of data used to draw each point in the curve.
  - train_scores: are the training scores for the algorithm trained on each chunk of data.
  - test_scores: are the testing scores for the algorithm trained on each chunk of data.